Najmul190/Discord-AI-Selfbot/README.md

 -   Type a message in any chat, or change server
 -   Find one of the following headers: `"messages?limit=50"`, `"science"` or `"preview"` under `"Name"` and click on it
 -   Scroll down until you find `"Authorization"` under `"Request Headers"`
--   Copy the value which is yor token
+-   Copy the value which is your token

 ### Step 4: Getting a Groq API key

 -   Go to [Groq](https://console.groq.com/keys) and sign up for a free account
 -   Get your API key, which should look like `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` (this is an example key, it isn't real)

-### Step 5: Rename `example.env` to `.env` and put your Discord token and Groq API key in.
+### Step 5: Turn on "Show file extensions" in Windows Explorer and rename `example.env` to `.env`, then put your Discord token and Groq API key in.
 It'll look like this:

 ```
+# Token of the selfbot
 DISCORD_TOKEN=TOKEN_GOES_HERE

+# Your API Key for GROQ API (https://console.groq.com/keys)
 GROQ_API_KEY=GROQ_API_KEY_GOES_HERE

+# Your API Key for OpenAI (https://platform.openai.com/api_keys) (Optional - Leave blank to use free API)
+OPENAI_API_KEY=

+# Owner ID of your account (can't be same as bot's ID)
 OWNER_ID=ID_OF_YOUR_MAIN_DISCORD_ACCOUNT

+# The word you want the AI to respond to (e.g: TRIGGER=John)
 TRIGGER=WORD_YOU_WANT_TO_TRIGGER_BOT_WITH

+# Prefix you want bot commands to be triggered with
 PREFIX=~

+# Realistic Typing - If set to true, the bot will type for a realistic(ish) amount of time before sending a message
+REALISTIC_TYPING=false
 ```

 > The `OWNER_ID` is the ID of your main Discord account, which will be the only account allowed to use important commands, such as toggleactive, wipe, etc.